 Each travel insurance plan that includes accidental death and dismemberment might have different benefits.
 Some, like the GeoBlue Voyager Choice plan mentioned above, will pay a maximum benefit of $50,000 for an accidental death or dismemberment.
 Other travel medical insurance plans have limits as high as $150,000 or more.
 Travel insurance companies even assign different benefit limits depending on the body part lost.
 For example, a insurer might pay a higher dismemberment benefit if a policyholder loses an eye than if they lose a hand.

 Like trip cancellation or interruption, accidental death and dismemberment benefits are offered by some credit cards.
-The Platinum Card from American Express—which has a $550 annual fee—is one card that offers death and dismemberment benefits.
+The Platinum Card® from American Express—is one card that offers death and dismemberment benefits.

 Travel Health Insurance Cost